 Every single child has a unique learning style.
 Some learn better through hearing things, others through seeing things, and others through actually doing things.

-Knowing your child’s learning style off the bat will make their studying so much easier as you’ll be able to customize their study material into a format that is best suited for them.
+Knowing your child’s learning style off the bat will make their studying so much easier, as you’ll be able to customize their study material into a format that is best suited for them.

-We’ve created a quick 2 minute quiz to help you identify your child’s unique learning style.
+We’ve created a quick 2-minute quiz to help you identify your child’s unique learning style.
 You can take it for free right here.

 Tip #6 – A balanced diet

 Don’t discredit the big role that your child’s eating habits play in their learning ability.
-Make sure that they have a balanced mix of the 5 major food groups each day: proteins, fruits, vegetables, grains and dairy.
+Make sure that they have a balanced mix of the 5 major food groups each day: proteins, fruits, vegetables, carbs and dairy.